lintnet/go-jsonnet-native-functions/README.md

 The exception is functions return not an array but a single error object if they need to return only an error.

+## Does this library port third party Go libraries?

+No. This library ports only Go's standard library.
+This is because we don't want to depend on third party libraries other than github.com/google/go-jsonnet.
+If we want to port third party Go libraries, we would create other repositories.

 ## LICENSE

 [MIT](LICENSE)